Azobisisobutyronitrile: Production

+Analogues

 Related azo compounds behave similarly, such as 1,1′-azobis(cyclohexanecarbonitrile).
 Water-soluble azo initiators are also available.
+2,2′-Azobis(2,4-dimethyl-4-methoxyvaleronitrile) is more labile than AIBN, allowing polymerizations are mild temperatures.

 Safety

 AIBN is safer to use than benzoyl peroxide (another radical initiator) because the risk of explosion is far less.
 However, it is still considered as an explosive compound, decomposing above 65 °C. A respirator dust mask, protective gloves and safety glasses are recommended.
 Pyrolysis of AIBN without a trap for the formed 2-cyanopropyl radicals results in the formation of tetramethylsuccinonitrile, which is highly toxic.